YuriiLaba/U-WSD/README.md

 1. Publish paper on papers with code
 2. Publish WSD eval dataset and link it
   - Generate WSD Eval dataset
-3. Add * to ConEFU ∼1.2M Triplets with Filtering
-4. Go through the code, do high priority refactoring (like in src folder), create main scripts (main train, prepare and eval.
+3. Go through the code, do high priority refactoring (like in src folder), create main scripts (main train, prepare and eval.
 Maiby in separate module)
   - check fine_tune_pytorch and remove it
-5. Add brief documentation to each class/function
+4. Add brief documentation to each class/function
-6. Improve project structure (like badly_predicted.py)
+5. Improve project structure (like badly_predicted.py)
-7. Fix train seeds
+6. Fix train seeds
-9. Generate new datasets (triplets and wsd_eval) and fine tune model
+7. Generate new datasets (triplets and wsd_eval) and fine tune model